 What you must pay when Services that are covered for you you get these services Diabetes self-management training, diabetic services and supplies For all people who have diabetes (insulin and non-insulin users).
 You pay \$0 for all training, Covered services include: services and supplies, except blood glucose Supplies to monitor your blood glucose: Blood glucose monitors. monitor, blood glucose test strips, lancet devices and lancets, and glucose-control solutions for checking the accuracy of test strips and monitors.
-For blood glucose For people with diabetes who have severe diabetic foot monitors, please see the disease: One pair per calendar year of therapeutic custom-"Durable medical molded shoes (including inserts provided with such shoes) equipment and related supplies" section of this and two additional pairs of inserts, or one pair of depth shoes Medical Benefits Chart. and three pairs of inserts (not including the non-customized removable inserts provided with such shoes).
+For blood glucose For people with diabetes who have severe diabetic foot monitors, please see the "Durable medical disease: One pair per calendar year of therapeutic custommolded shoes (including inserts provided with such shoes) equipment and related supplies" section of this and two additional pairs of inserts, or one pair of depth shoes Medical Benefits Chart. and three pairs of inserts (not including the non-customized removable inserts provided with such shoes).
 Coverage includes fitting.
 Diabetes self-management training is covered under certain conditions.
 For test strips and blood glucose monitors, the preferred manufacturer is Roche Diagnostics.
-ACCU-CHEK® (made by Roche Diagnostics) test strips and blood glucose monitors will not require your doctor to get approval in advance (sometimes called "prior authorization") from the plan.
-Test strips and blood glucose monitors from all other manufacturers will require your doctor to get approval in advance (sometimes called "prior
+ACCU-CHEK® (made by Roche Diagnostics) test strips and blood glucose monitors will not require your doctor to get approval in advance (sometimes

 Services that are covered for you What you must pay when you get these services Durable medical equipment (DME) and related supplies (For a definition of "durable medical equipment," see Chapter 12 of this booklet.)
 You pay 20% coinsurance.
 Covered items include, but are not limited to: wheelchairs, crutches, powered mattress systems, diabetic supplies, hospital beds ordered by a provider for use in the home, IV infusion pumps, speech generating devices, oxygen equipment, nebulizers, and walkers.
-Blood glucose monitors: You pay \$0 for ACCU-CHEK ® monitors.
-You pay 20% coinsurance for blood glucose monitors from We cover all medically necessary DME covered by Original Medicare.
-If our supplier in your area does not carry a particular brand or manufacturer, you may ask them if they can special all other manufacturers. order it for you.
-See "Medicare Part B Prescription Drugs" in this Durable medical equipment will require approval in advance (sometimes called "prior authorization") from us if you or your provider want to request durable medical equipment provided by a non-preferred supplier.
-Medical Benefits Chart for more information on drugs you take using durable medical equipment.
+We cover all medically necessary DME covered by Original Medicare.
+If our supplier in your area does not carry a particular brand or manufacturer, you may ask them if they can special order it for you.
+Blood glucose monitors: You pay \$0 for ACCU-CHEK® monitors.
+You pay 20% coinsurance for monitors from all other manufacturers.
+Durable medical equipment will require approval in advance (sometimes called "prior authorization") from us if you or your provider want to request durable medical equipment provided by a non-preferred supplier.
+See "Medicare Part B Prescription Drugs" in this Medical Benefits Chart for more information on drugs you take using durable medical equipment.